 URAF researchers use sensors on board remotely piloted aircraft to monitor plant growth and vigour for agricultural and ecological research.
 Platforms range from multi-copters to fixed wing aircraft, carrying cameras and multispectral and thermal sensors.
 Imagery captured produce GIS layers used to integrate with field data to further develop relationships between plant growth, environmental conditions and plant treatment.
 The potential to measure parameters on field trials such as establishment, height, biomass, stress and nutritional status can be explored using this technology.

-Pilot Project Examples
+Project Examples

-The opportunity exists to use the URAF Precision Agriculture Unit for pilot projects monitoring field trials during the 2016 growing season.
+The opportunity exists to use the URAF Precision Agriculture Unit for projects monitoring field trials during the 2017 growing season.
 Projects could include:

-Undertaking pilot studies to support future grant applications.
+Undertaking studies to support grant applications.

 Undertaking new experiments or developing new protocols to add value to related research.